 The weight of the chassis comes in around 4,4 pounds and of course, the build is all aluminum.

 Moving over to the i/o on the left-hand side, we have the local area network port, a single USB 3.1, and HDMI, the combo USB C 3.1 and DisplayPort 1.4, and of course, the combo headphone microphone jack.

 On the rear, there are no ports, very clean aesthetic here, some may like this some may not.

-On the right-hand side though, we have the card reader, the UHS 2, very fast SD card reader (the fastest you can get).
+On the right-hand side though, we have the card reader, the UHS 2, a very fast SD card reader (the fastest you can get).

-Next, we have a four-lane Thunderbolt three ports, two USB 3.1, and of course your power and lock.
+Next, we have a four-lane Thunderbolt with three ports, two USB 3.1, and of course your power and lock.